Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 Technically, this isn’t a sustainable marketing campaign but an entirely new product.
 But there’s a reason why Bacardi is rounding off our list.

 Bacardi who didn’t start as a company that cared a whole lot about sustainability is now one of its pioneers.
-And we’re convinced you can do it, too!
+Nevertheless, we’re convinced you can do it, too!

 5 steps to successful sustainable marketing